klausi3D/klausi3D/README.md

-* 👋 Hi, I’m @klausi3D
+* Hi, I’m @klausi3D
-* 👀 I’m interested in blender
-* 🌱 I’m currently learning unreal engine
-* 💞️ I’m looking to collaborate on games
-* 📫 How to reach me ... you cant
+* I love making games and creating tools for creating them
+* current interests:
+* - Achieving painterly/impressionistic real-time-rendering with gaussian splatting
+* - creating tools to create content for this type of artstyle
+* - (apparently math and graphics APIs, because it´s not working without it)